Otann/humanistic-theme/README.md

 # README

-I am migrating from intellij-based products to VS Code, so I am trying to make it much more easy on the eyes and visually organised.
+Coming to VS Code from light-themed IntelliJ products, I am missing the cleanness and calm serenity of the UI.

+So I am taking the feel of the WebStorm and with help of BlueprintJS colors making a pleasant experience out of the editor's workbench.

 ## Thoughts and goals